 6. Cruise through The Blue Grotto

-The Blue Grotto, one of the most scenic spots on the island lies on the outskirts of the west coast nearby the tiny harbour town of Wied Iż-Żurrieq.
+The Blue Grotto, one of the most scenic spots on the island lies on the outskirts of the west coast nearby the tiny harbor town of Wied Iż-Żurrieq.
 It is one of several sea caves worldwide, where you can find bright blue water combined with emerald light.
-The vibrant blue colour is caused by the varying sunlight that shines through the caves.
+The vibrant blue color is caused by the varying sunlight that shines through the caves.
 50 shades of blue at it’s finest!

 The best way to view the grotto is by taking a 25-minute boat trip from the jetty in which you’ll visit the Blue Grotto and the other 6 surrounding caves.
 Tickets can be bought for €8.
 There are a handful of restaurants and public transportation.
 All boat trips are subjected to the weather conditions and unfortunately, it wasn’t our day and the boats were closed due to winds.
 Womp Womp.